Semtomer/GAD2005-Final/README.md

 # GAD2005-Final
 This repository is the final project of the GAD2005 Game Development Practices course I took in the Digital Game Design department at Bahcesehir University.
 (3rd grade 2nd semester)

 Note: When you open the project with the unity editor, first open the scene named "MainMenu" and then set the Resolution to 1920x1280.

+Note: When you open the build, do not set the resolution to full screen.
+The default resolution is 1620x1280.

 The details of the given project assignment are as follows: